Testing One Hypothesis Multiple times: Practical matters

+Since the models $f(y,\phi)$ and $g(y, \theta)$ are non-nested, the classical asymptotic properties of the MLE and LRT fail.
+However, as shown in \citet{algeri16}, the framework of Section~\ref{sec3} can be extended to compare non-nested models by reformulating this comparison as a test in which a nuisance parameter is identified only under $H_1$.
+Specifically, following \citet{cox62} and \citet{atkinson}, we specify a comprehensive model that embes two non-nested models, i.e.,

+This reduces the problem to a nested models comparison and we test \eqref{testex1}.
+However, in contrast to the bump-hunting example in \eqref{ex1}, here $\eta$ has no physical interpretation.
+Rather, as in \citet{quandt}, $\eta$ is an auxiliary parameter which allows us to exploit the normality of its MLE to apply well-know asymptotic results.
+In addition to \eqref{testex1}, the hypotheses

+should also be tested in order to exclude intermediate situations \citep[e.g.,][]{cox62,cox13}.
+I.e., we want to avoid treating \eqref{comprehensive} as a mixture and focus on comparing the two models.
+Testing both \eqref{testex1} and \eqref{flipping} is particularly suited to particle physics searches where researchers typically assign different degrees of belief to the models being tested.
+Specifically, as described in \citet{dvd}, the most stringent significance requirements \citep[e.g.,][Table 1]{lyons2015} are typically used only in the \emph{detection} stage, i.e., when testing \eqref{testex1} to assess the presence of a new signal.
+Conversely, in the \emph{exclusion} stage, i.e., when testing \eqref{flipping} to exclude the hypothesis of a signal being present, a significance level of 0.05 is typically sufficient.
+The Fermi-LAT datasets for Examples~1 and 2 are plotted in the first two panels of Figure~\ref{real_plots}.
+Both simulations are downloadable among the Supplementary Materials.

-where $\pi_i=P(y_i=1|x_i)$, $x_i\in\Real$ is the covariate of interest, $\theta \in \Real$ is the location of the unknown break-point, and $\mathbbm{1}_{\{ \cdot \}}$ is the indicator function.
-The test of hypothesis is the same as in \eqref{testex1}.
-The model in \eqref{ex3} is applied to the \emph{Down Syndrome dataset} available in the R package \verb segmented \citep{segmented}.
+Finally, in Example~3 we consider the \emph{Down Syndrome dataset} available in the R package \verb segmented \citep{segmented}.
 The dataset records whether babies born to 354,880 women are affected by Down Syndrome.
 We use \eqref{ex3} to model the probability, $\pi_i$, that a woman of age $x_i$ has a baby with down syndrome, where $x_i\in[17;47]$, and we let $\theta\in[20;44]$.
-The logit of the ratio between the number of down syndrome cases and number of births by age group is plotted in the right panel of Figure \ref{real_plots}.
+The logit of the ratio between the number of down syndrome cases and number of births by age group is plotted in the right panel of Figure~\ref{real_plots}.